tanthanh85/network-automation-course/modules/10_router_central_management/lab10.md

 ### Task 0.2: Populate `config.py`

-This file will store your router's connection details.
+This file will store your router's connection details and database path.

 1. Open `config.py` in your code editor.
 2. Add the following Python code. **REPLACE THE DUMMY VALUES WITH YOUR ACTUAL LAB IOS XE ROUTER DETAILS!**